 Station Park is located to the immediate south of the current conservation areas boundary and first opened in 1888 as a rural green space for both visitors and residents.
-The park extends to around 6.9 acres and includes a boating pond, putting green, water feature and a category C-listed Victorian pavilion along with a permanent memorial to Lord Hugh Dowding, who is credited with playing a crucial role in Britain's air defences during WW2.
+The park extends to around 6.9 acres and includes a boating pond, putting green, water feature and a category C-listed Victorian pavilion along with a permanent memorial to Lord Hugh Dowding, who is credited with playing a crucial role in Britain's air defences during World War 2.
 It also contains a number of fine specimen trees.

 As the name suggest, Station Park is inextricably linked to the arrival of the railway to Moffat, which opened some years earlier in 1883 and closed permanently in 1964.
 Indeed, within the park are the few extant remnants of the former railway station, including the station toilet block, former bridge abutments, embankments and a short section of the old platform.

-The area occupied by the former railway station, which lies to the north east of and adjoins Station Park, is home to Moffat Woollen Mill and also accommodates a supermarket and petrol filling station, as well as a vacant former motel.
-It is zoned within the current Local Development Plan for mixed-use development including hotel, tourist centre and retail uses, which 'must be sympathetic to the listed buildings opposite'.
+The area occupied by the former railway station adjoins the north east of Station Park, is home to Moffat Woollen Mill.
+It also includes a supermarket and petrol filling station, as well as a vacant former motel which is in a very poor state of repair and has been vacant for some years.
+Within the current Local Development Plan it is identified as a development site for mixed-use including hotel, tourist centre and retail uses, which 'must be sympathetic to the listed buildings opposite'.

-The park undoubtedly makes a significant contribution to the special character and historical development of Moffat both as a place to live in and to visit.
+The park makes a significant contribution to the special character and historical development of Moffat both as a place to live in and to visit.
 It is also well-used and highly regarded by both residents and visitors alike.
-Despite this, the park infrastructure is in a poor state of repair and may be adversely affected by development within the site of the former railway station as referred to above.

-The local community is keen to promote and see the park secured and preserved for future generations and the extra protection offered through inclusion in the Moffat Conservation Area is seen as having the potential to contribute to this objective.
+Despite this, some of the park infrastructure is in a poor state of repair and adversely affected by the character and condition of some of the development within the site of the former railway station.
+The local community is keen to promote enhancement of the park and see its amenities secured and preserved for future generations.
+The extra protection provided through inclusion in the Moffat Conservation Area is seen as having the potential to contribute to this objective.